GeniusReferrals/GRAPIJavascriptClient/resources/doc/index.en.md

 </html>
 ```

-After finishing these instalation steps, load the page in you Web browser and make sure that the jQuery libray and the GRAPIJavascriptClient were successfully loaded.
+After finishing these installation steps, load the page in you Web browser and make sure that the jQuery libray and the GRAPIJavascriptClient were successfully loaded.

-Should you need more help with the instalation please review this:
+Should you need more help with the installation please review this:

 * [geniusreferrals tests](https://github.com/GeniusReferrals/GRAPIJavascriptClient/blob/master/tests/geniusreferrals-test.html)